Implementing Network Security

 Example: Automating firewall rules.
-We can add an allowlist entry in the firewall configuration to allow traffic from a certain machine to another.
+We can add an allowlist entry in the firewall configuration to allow traffic from a particular machine to another.
 We can have a playbook that first adds the source and destination I.P.s as variables.
-Then when a source and destination object are defined, the actual access rule between those is defined.
+Then when a source and destination object is defined, the actual access rule between those is defined.
 All can be done with automation.

 Implementing Network Security

 There is not one single device that can stop an attack.
 We need to examine multiple approaches that should be able to break the attack at any part of this attack chain.
 Whether the bad actors are doing their TCP scans, ARP Scans, or Malware scans.
 You want to be able to identify these before they become a threat.
 And you always need to assume threat access, leverage all possible features, and ensure that every application is critical and protected.

 So we must improve various technologies’ monitoring, investigation capabilities, and detection.
 This is where the zero-trust architecture can help you monitor and improve detection.
 In addition, we must look at network visibility, logging, and Encrypted Traffic Analyses (ETA) to improve investigation capabilities.